 Instructions

-- Combine gingersnap crumbs and melted butter in bowl.
-Press into bottom and up sides of two 9 inch pie dishes.
+• Combine gingersnap crumbs and melted butter in bowl.
+Press into the bottom and up the sides of a deep 9-inch pie dish.

-- Pour mixture into the two prepared shells.
+• Pour mixture into the prepared crust.
 Using a pie shield or a strip of foil around the edges will prevent the cookie crust from browning too much.
-Bake for one hour or until set.
-Insert a toothpick to ensure the pie has finished cooking.
-Allow to cool before serving.

 I didn't think I could like sweet potato pie any more than I already do... and then I made this recipe.
 That gingersnap crust is other level... and completely elevates this sweet potato pie.
 Cannot wait to make it again.